llorracc/as.180.369-2023-Fall/materials/setup/README.md

 - [ ] Completed Dennett summary (due Mon Sep 11; submit online via Github.)

 Before our next class session, students will submit their final draft of the Dennett paper summary in their fork of this repository in the folder `/contrib/YOUR-GITHUB-ID/` in a file titled `class00-dennett-summary.md`.
+Your submission will be graded on the following criteria:
+- Make at least five commits demonstrating incremental improvements using ChatGPT.
+- Commits should be spread out over three days and appear at least one hour apart.
-Make at least five commits demonstrating incremental improvements using ChatGPT as directed by your TA.
-Include one or two thoughts of your own.
-The total length of your submission should be at least 500 words (and no more than 1000 words.)
+- Include one or two thoughts of your own.
+- The total length of your submission should be at least 500 words (and no more than 1000 words.)